ran-dall/ello-jekyll/README.md

 Ello is a simple animated Jekyll vCard-style theme by [Randall](https://ran-dall.github.io), optimized for use with GitHub Pages (but can be used wherever Jekyll can be installed).

 Utilizing this theme you can create a simple vCard-style web site with embedded `h-card` and `Schema` data; which can then serve as a centralized location with all your contact data.

 ---

-Both the CSS and JS have been [cache-busted](https://ultimatecourses.com/blog/cache-busting-jekyll-github-pages).

----